-As required in PA 07-166, the University's Office of Audit, Compliance and Ethics has conducted semiannual audits with the data collection5.
+As required in CGS 1-84(r), the University's Office of Audit, Compliance and Ethics has conducted audits on the University's faculty consulting program.
 Per standard practice, management has had the opportunity to provide responses to each audit finding and recommendation.
-These audits are reviewed by the Joint Audit and Compliance Committee of the Board of Trustees as well as by the Faculty Consulting Oversight Committee.6
+These audits are reviewed by the Joint Audit and Compliance Committee of the Board of Trustees as well as by the Faculty Consulting Oversight Committee.